MacSmitty8/total_recall/README.md

 - Create a variable called firstVariable
 - Assign it the value of the string "Hello World"
 - Change the value of this variable to some number
-- Store the value of firstVariablein a new variable called secondVariable
+- Store the value of firstVariable in a new variable called secondVariable
-- Change the value of secondVariableto any string.
+- Change the value of secondVariable to any string.

 What is the value of firstVariable?